Types of Contract Breach

 If you believe a contract has been breached under these circumstances, you should next evaluate what specific type of breach has occurred to determine the appropriate legal response.

-Four Types of Contract Breaches
+Four Types of Breach of Contract

 - Minor breach